google/filonov/docs/tagging/persistence.md

 By default when doing tagging all intermediate data is saved in the memory.

-You can opt-in to persisting data in the database of you choice.
+You can opt-in to persisting data in the database of your choice.

-If you're tagging the same media for the second time it tags will be fetched from DB instead of using a tagger.
+If you're tagging the same media for the second time its tags will be fetched from DB instead of calling API to perform the tagging..

 /// tab | cli
 ```bash